Martin Saban-Smith standing in a woodworking workshop with tools and equipment on the walls, including wood-turning lathe, chisels, and paints.

 Learn to Turn

-At my Woodturning School in Hampshire, you'll work on one of six full-size lathes with all tools provided.
-We've designed the space for learning with proper extraction, good lighting, plenty of room to work without feeling crowded.
+At The Woodturning School in Hampshire, you'll work on one of six full-size lathes with all tools provided.
+The space is designed for learning: proper extraction, good lighting, room to breathe.

 Watch & Learn